-Saturn’s rings are aglow in Webb Space Telescope’s latest cosmic shot
+Saturn’s rings are glowing in Webb Space Telescope’s latest cosmic shot

 CAPE CANAVERAL, Fla.
 (AP) — Saturn has a fresh new look thanks to NASA’s Webb Space Telescope.

-The gas giant is dark in the latest photo by Webb, released Friday, but its rings are aglow.
+The gas giant is dark in the latest photo by Webb, released Friday, but its icy rings are glowing.

 Webb snapped the picture in the infrared last weekend.
 At this wavelength, the planet appears dark because sunlight is absorbed by methane in the atmosphere.
 But the icy rings remain bright.